-- Check Digit calculates the Check Digit to verify the label's contents have been read correctly.
+- Check Digit calculate the Check Digit to verify the label's contents have been read correctly.
 If you enable this feature, your bar codes must include a Check Digit.
-You may also choose to transmit or not transmit the Check Digit. - Start/Stop Characters you can choose either Send or Don't Send depending on your host's interface requirement. - Start/Stop Format if you need to send the Start/Stop characters, there are four standard format options that you can select from; ABCD/TN\E, ABCD/ABCD, abcd/tn\e, or abcd/abcd.
+You may also choose to transmit or not transmit the Check Digit. - Start/Stop Characters you can choose either Send or Don't Send depending on your host's interface requirement. - Start/Stop Format if you need to send the Start/Stop characters, there are four standard format options that you can select from; ABCD/TNE, ABCD/ABCD, abcd/tne, or abcd/abcd.
 This setting must match your system requirements.
 If you select one of these options, it determines how the ASCII characters A, B, C, D that are used for Start/Stop characters, will be translated before being sent to the host. - Start/Stop Match the requirement that the Start and Stop characters must match (be identical) can be enabled or disabled. - Label Format provides the selection between fixed or variable length labels.
 If your application has labels with specific fixed length, we recommend selecting fixed lengths to improve read rate.

-If you select variable length, the scanner will recognize labels with between 03 and 47 digits (not including the optional check digit).
+If you select variable length, the scanner will recognize labels with between 2 and 47 digits (not including the optional check digit).
+Note: For IBM Interface: between 2 and 32 digits.

-Set First Fixed Length - if you select fixed length, use this feature to set a first fixed label length to a setting between 03 and 50° digits.
+Set First Fixed Length - if you select fixed length, use this feature to set a first fixed label length to a setting between 03 and 50 digits.
+(IBM Interface: between 03 and 32 digits).

 Set Second Fixed Length - if you select fixed length, use this feature to set a second fixed label length to a setting between 03 and 50 digits.
+(IBM Interface: between 03 and 32 digits).